Nahid-Hossain/Competitive-Programming/Algorithm and Data Structure/test.md

 ***
 ### Solution Idea 2:
 Do we really need to run bfs three times?
 Actually, we can solve this problem using single bfs.
-Instead of finding the shortest distance from each power puff girl to home, we can find the shortest distance from **home** to each power puff girl using single bfs.
+Instead of finding the shortest distance from different each power puff girl to home, we can find the shortest distance from **home** to each power puff girl using single bfs.
 ``` c++
 #include<bits/stdc++.h>
 using namespace std;